cornell-ece5745/ece5745-S01-front-end/docs/index.md

 synthesis tool has chosen.
 Use `report_timing` to see if the tool is able to generate a gate-level netlist that can really run at 333MHz.
 Use `report_area` to compare the area of the design with the 0.3ns clock constraint to the design with the 1ns clock constraint.
+Use Synopsys DV to visualize the improved adder microarchitecture.